eCubed/DevNotes/2018-11-05-01-material-and-reactive-forms-filling-array-data.md

 actually create a new instance of a `FormArray`.

 One might notice why we specify an empty `items` `FormArray` in the initial top-level `FormGroup` instantiation if we would overwrite it anyway with `FormGroup.setControl(...)`.
+The reason for this is this very form is exactly the same one we would use when creating a new record or editing something that already exists.
+Note that the code to fill the top-level `FormGroup` would usually be put in a `.subscribe()` callback function, including explicitly filling the `FormArray`.

+Note that at this time, there is no better way to fill a `FormArray` than explicitly building each `FormGroup` off each item, and then adding it to the `FormArray`.